Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields

 where the source term $S_{\pm}$ depends on the derivatives of the effective metric perturbation functions.
 Unlike the background equation, which may possess singularities at the turning point if solved via direct integration, this linear ODE describes a driven oscillator.
 The physical solution, satisfying the boundary condition $\delta u(0) = 0$ (assuming asymptotic alignment at the observer), is constructed using the Green's function $G(\phi, \varphi) = \sin(\phi - \varphi)$:

-The integral in Eq. \eqref{3.5} describes the physical deviation of the photon path from the background null geodesic due to the effective NLED force.
+Here a prime denotes differentiation with respect to $u$ evaluated along the background orbit $u=u_{0}(\phi)$.
+The integral in Eq. \eqref{IV.6} describes the physical deviation of the photon path from the background null geodesic due to the effective NLED force.
 Crucially, this form remains regular at the turning point of the orbit, allowing for a consistent evaluation of the path-induced birefringence term.

 The perturbation $\delta u_{\pm}$ is critical: it signifies that for a fixed coordinate angle $\phi$, the two polarization modes are located at different radial positions $r_+ \neq r_-$.
 The spatial splitting implies that the integration domains $D^+$ and $D^-$ in Eq. \eqref{2.10} do not overlap perfectly.
 In the next subsection, we will utilize this trajectory shift to compute the area term of the differential bending angle.